 In supply chain terms, this means that despite initial differences between beginning supply chain models, all supply chains operating in a particular situation will achieve optimal performance in a similar manner.
 They will all converge on one or two optimal or attractor solutions.
 An attractor solution is a combination of values for products, facilities, vehicles and routes that optimizes total supply chain performance in that particular situation.
 Once different supply chains get close enough to an attractor solution, small changes or differences in their values for products, facilities, vehicles and routes do not have a significant impact.
 Despite these small differences, overall performance of these supply chains remains close to optimal for all of them (read more about this in “All Supply Chain Models are Approximations“).

 In the real world supply chains can neither attain nor maintain perfect optimization because there are too many unpredictable and uncontrollable variables at work.
 Real supply chains can approach optimal solutions, but random variances will always force supply chain operations to be less than optimal.
-Supply chains must continuously adjust their operations as conditions change to approach optimal performance (attractor states).
-Effective use of people, process and technology in supply chains enables them to learn and get closer and closer to optimal states, and stay closer for longer and longer periods of time.
+Supply chains must continuously adjust their operations as situations change.
+Effective use of people, process and technology in supply chains enables them to learn and get closer and closer to optimal states (attractor states), and stay closer for longer and longer periods of time.

 SCM Globe is Not a Simple Linear System

 We are used to working with relatively simple linear models where cause and effect is clear, and where only certain types of changes can be made.
 SCM Globe is different.
 It is a virtual sandbox where you can make an unlimited number of changes in any combination you want, and then run simulations to see what happens.
 SCM Globe is a deterministic, nonlinear simulation.